RUCAIBox/Erya/README.md

 You can download Erya datasets in: https://huggingface.co/datasets/RUCAIBox/Erya-dataset.
 You should download datasets such as xint in it and place them in the `dataset` folder.

-To be specific, the datasets and their corresponding title are:
+To be specific, the datasets in Erya benchmark and their corresponding title are:

 - hans: Book of han
 - mings: Ming History